mbernste/mbernste.github.io/_posts/2023-09-04-determinants.md

 2. **Perspective 2:** As a list of column vectors (or row vectors)
 3. **Perspective 3:** As a [linear transformation](https://mbernste.github.io/posts/matrices_linear_transformations/) between vector spaces

-In our last post, we viewed the determinant from Perspective 2.
+In our last post, we explored the determinant by viewing matrices from Perspective 2.
 That is, the determinant of a matrix describes the geometric volume of the parallelepiped formed by the column vectors of the matrix.
-In this post, we will explore determinants from Perspective 3 and explore what the determinant tells us about the linear transformation characterized by a given matrix.
+In this post, we will explore determinants by viewing matrices from Perspective 3 and explore what the determinant tells us about the linear transformation characterized by a given matrix.
 To preview, the determinant tells us two things about the linear transformation:

 1. How much a matrix's linear transformation grows or shrinks space
 2. Whether the matrix's linear transformation inverts space